EmilyJarecki/dev-blogs/posts/OOP.md

 const circle = new Circle(3);
 console.log(calculateArea(circle)); // Output: 28.274333882308138
 ```
-> Polymorphism allows different functions to be called with the same interface, producing different results based on their implementations.

 ## Encapsulation
 Encapsulation is the practice of bundling data and methods that operate on that data within a single unit, such as a class.
 In JavaScript, encapsulation helps in organizing and protecting the internal workings of an object, preventing unauthorized access from external parts of the code.